Dredged Material Testing Thresholds for San Francisco Bay Area Sediments

 2 The RMP reports total PCBs and PAHs using slightly different analyte lists and/or analytical methods than those shown in the DMMO's “Guidelines for Implementing the Inland Testing Manual in the San Francisco Bay Region”.
 For PCBs, instead of the Aroclor mixtures, the RMP reports a sum of 40 PCB congeners.
 For dredged material testing, the DMMO recommends USEPA Method 8082 which employs gas chromatography/electron-capture detection (GC/ECD) capable of achieving per congener detection limits in the 0.1 – 0.6 μg/kg range and reporting limits in the 0.5 – 1.0 μg/kg range.
 Alternative analytical methods may be acceptable as long as the detection and reporting limits are comparable to those of Method 8082.
 For PAHs, the RMP reports a slightly expanded list of PAH compounds (25 compounds vs. the previous DMMO list of 16).
 Since all the PAHs in this expanded list are measured by the same analytical method most commercial laboratories already use when analyzing sediment samples (EPA 8270 SIM), there should be little or no cost increase for reporting the additional PAHs.

-SFEI has also recently updated the Bay-wide ambient sediment concentrations for the full range of chemicals regularly surveyed by the RMP, based on 10 years of monitoring results.
+In 2015, SFEI also updated the Bay-wide ambient sediment concentrations for the full range of chemicals regularly surveyed by the RMP, based on 10 years of monitoring results.
 The last previous comprehensive update was in 1998.
 While these updated ambient sediment concentrations are not intended for direct regulatory application, they provide valuable technical support for a variety of agency considerations in the future.
-The ambient sediment concentrations report may be downloaded here.
+The 2015 ambient sediment concentrations report may be downloaded here.